It’s suddenly hot in Atlanta. Like really hot.

 - Get the AC professionally cleaned.
 If the coils in your air conditioner get dirty, they can make it more difficult for your air conditioner to cool your home.
 It’s one of the reasons most manufacturers recommend an annual AC tune-up.

 - Open up ALL the vents.
 Don’t close vents in unused rooms.
 Closing vents to lower energy bills is dated advice that should be ignored.

-Coolray serves the entire Atlanta metro area’s air conditioning needs.
+Coolray has locations in Georgia, Tennessee and Alabama serves the Atlanta, Nashville and Birmingham metro areas.
 For more information on our services, contact us.